izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 ## 2. [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)

 This package provides Fish shell-like syntax highlighting for the Zsh.
-It enables highlighing of commands whilst they are typed at a Zsh prompt into an interactive terminal.
+It enables highlighting of commands whilst they are typed at a Zsh prompt into an interactive terminal.
 This helps in reviewing commands before running them, particularly in catching syntax errors.
 Some examples:

 Before: ![Screenshot #1.1](https://raw.githubusercontent.com/zsh-users/zsh-syntax-highlighting/master/images/before1-smaller.png)